prologin/iorgen/CONTRIBUTING.md

 need to install:

 - Every dependencies needed to run *Iorgen* itself: meaning Python 3.6 or above, and PyYAML.
-You can PyYAML through your package manager (it will be probably be named `python-yaml`, or `python3-yaml`), or with `pip3 install pyyaml`.
+You can install PyYAML through your package manager (it will be probably be named `python-yaml`, or `python3-yaml`), or with `pip3 install pyyaml`.
 - Every compiler for every language supported by *Iorgen*, as listed [in the README](README.md#testing-the-languages).
 If you are working only on one language, and do not touch the others, you may only install a subset of